-Having up-to-date antivirus software, configured to do regular system scans (daily or weekly), is the best protection against viruses.
+Having up-to-date antivirus software, such as Microsoft Security Essentials, configured to do regular system scans (daily or weekly), is the best protection against viruses.

 That said, powerful and quick-spreading viruses and worms like Blaster, Sober, and SoBig are comparatively rare.
 More commonly, viruses trick the user into installing it on his or her system.
 This kind of virus is known as a "Trojan Horse" due to its deceptive tactics.
 Fortunately, Trojans are often delivered via the same techniques:

 - an attachment in a fraudulent spam e-mail